The Library

 Increase Your Ability to Earn

 Invest in yourself.
 Skills, knowledge, and expertise are the highest-returning assets you will ever own.
-The person who keeps learning keeps earning.

 How to Apply It